-Syslog is a logging format that includes a header, structured data, and a message that applies a severity rating to the issue being reported.
-Many organizations utilize syslog because it is a cost-effective, often free, way of collecting data across multiple applications and systems.
+Syslog is a logging format that includes a header, structured data, and a message that applies a severity rating to the reported issue.
+Many organizations utilize Syslog because it is cost-effective, often free, way of collecting data across multiple applications and systems.
 Syslog contains details of individual applications that make troubleshooting easier without impacting application performance.

 SECURITY INFORMATION EVENT MANAGEMENT (SIEM)